Kappaccinoh/zut/README.md

 - (DONE) Set up Databases worth of words for each category (pokemon, famous people, famous/historic places, animals)
 - (DONE) Selection of What Category The Room Creator wants to play
     - Will need to retrieve all categories available
+- (DONE) Rotate the players each time a message is sent (likely required integration and listening from ActionCable/Websockets)
+    - Have a fixed bag of words e.g flowers, countries etc
+    - checked boolean column
+    - if message sent matches one of the words in the dictionary, update the database
+    - PLANNED STRUCTURE
+        - Similar to voting metrics structure
+        - One dedicated Table for each category, first 500/1000 rows is the "template"
+        - When a game is created, add on more rows for that particular table with the corresponding game_id
+            - meaning each time a new game room goes live, another 500/1000 rows are added to that table
+            - and removed after one the game closes
+            - table for that particular game_id is updated true and false when a message is sent
+    - Update the GameTurn model if a correct answer is sent

 4. Future External Plans
 - (DONE) Explore Testing options using Cypress